 The Coalition’s goals are to:

-- Advocate for responsible, humane, and ecologically sound wildlife management practices, focused on coexistence and science-based non-lethal methods of conflict resolution.
+- Advocate for responsible, humane, and ecologically sound wildlife management practices, focused on coexistence and science-based, non-lethal methods of conflict resolution.

 Take Action